CBEP-SoCB/FOCB_OA_sum/README.md

  The archive contains the following sub-folders:

 - Data.
-Original data, with a "DATA_SOURCES.md"  and DATA_NOTES.md" files that document data sources and contents.
+Working data, with a "DATA_SOURCES.md"  and DATA_NOTES.md" files that document data sources and contents.

   - PyCO2SYS_Calc.
-This folder contains a python script to convert pH observations from the NBS scale to the Total Scale, for comparison with data collected by UNH scientists.
+This subfolder contains a python script to convert pH observations from the NBS scale to the Total Scale, for comparison with data collected by UNH scientists.
 Results as produced via the Python CO2SYS calculations are provided as a CSV file.